-- Not only was Carver skilled in finding uses for peanuts, he also found new ways to use Alabama clay and sweet potatoes.
+- Not only was Carver skilled in finding uses for peanuts, but he also found new ways to use Alabama clay and sweet potatoes.

-- Carver was one of the most prominent African Americans of his time and well-recognized for his work in plant research.
+- Carver was one of the most prominent African Americans of his time and was well-recognized for his work in plant research.